Budget-Constrained Item Cold-Start Handling in Collaborative Filtering Recommenders via Optimal Design: Experimental results

 We consider a large movie ratings dataset released by Netflix as the basis of a well publicized competition \cite{Bennett-Lanning_KDD2007}.
 The original dataset contains more than $100$ million date-stamped ratings (integers between $1$ and $5$) collected between Nov.
 11, 1999 and Dec.
 31, 2005, from about $480,000$ anonymous Netflix customers on $17,770$ movies.

 The dataset is processed as follows: a new ratings matrix (denoted henceforth by $\mathcal{R}$) is constructed from $17,000$ arbitrarily chosen movies.
 The matrix $\mathcal{R}$ contains about $96$ million ratings from the same number of users as in the original dataset.
-The other 770 movies are used as ``new items'' in the various experiments we conducted.
+The other 770 movies are used as ``new items'' in the various experiments we conduct\footnote{Note we cannot use one of the official Netflix test sets, as none of them captures the notion of new items.}.
 Note that since most users have not rated most of the movies, the ratings matrix $\mathcal{R}$ is very sparse (only $1\%$ of all ratings exist).

 We factorize $\mathcal{R}$ using the LFM (Equation \eqref{eq:LFM}), with its dimension set to be $k=20$.
 We use the common Root Mean Squared Error (RMSE) metric to measure the prediction accuracy of the resulted model.
 For the task of minimizing this metric, we apply the Stochastic Gradient Descent (SGD) algorithm, where the learning rate is inspired by the AdaGrad algorithm of \cite{duchi2011adaptive}.
-Due to lack of space, the technical details regarding the model construction and evaluation are omitted here.